 As soon as one plank became old and rotted, it would be replaced, and so on until every working part of the ship was no longer original.
 The question is whether this ship is still the same Ship of Theseus, or something completely different.
 If it’s not the same ship, at what point did it become something new?

 You could say the same for a person as each of our cells regenerates to the point that nothing left of the person we were when we were born remains.
 Does this mean we are a totally different person?
 If not, what is it that makes us the same person throughout our lives?

-At its heart, the experiment forces one to question the commonly held idea that identity is solely contained in physical objects and phenomena.
+At its heart, this philosophical query forces one to question the commonly held idea that identity is only a feature of physical objects and phenomena.

 Closing thoughts on Philosophical Questions

 Considering these philosophical queries might give you a bit of a headache.
 However, they do uncover some interesting moral and ethical issues.
 They also make us think about the nature of reality, life and who we really are!

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.

 when there is a question, there is an answer. not pain in head.